emberjs/rfcs/text/0626-invoke-helper.md

 #### `parentDestroyable`

 This is the parent for the helper definition.
-The helper will be associated as a destroyable to this parent context, using the destroyables API, so that its lifecycle is tied to the parent.
-The only requirement of the parent is that is an object of some kind that can be destroyed.
+The helper will be associated as a destroyable to this parent context, using the [destroyables API](https://github.com/emberjs/rfcs/blob/master/text/0580-destroyables.md), so that its lifecycle is tied to the parent.
+The only requirement of the parent is that it is an object of some kind that can be destroyed.
 If the parent has an owner, this owner will also be passed to the helper manager that it is invoked on.

 This allows helper's lifecycles to be entangled correctly with the parent, and encourages users to ensure they've properly handled the lifecycle of their